Eifro/app-weather/README.md

 - Home Page
 - About Page
 - Search Bar
+- Links

 ## ¿How to use? &#128270;

+1. In the Landing Page press button **'Get Started'**.
+2. After, in the **text box** type the country that you want obtain information.

 In the project directory, you can run: